daquinoaldo/https-localhost/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**or you would like to expand the functionalities with...**
+**How would you like to expand the functionalities?**
-A clear and concise description of what the new feature aim should be.
+A description of what the new feature aim should be.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Are there alternatives?**
+Workaround, etc...

+**Is it a breaking change?**
+It changes how the users interact with this tool?